johannesbottcher/bausteineBewerbung/README.md

 remember to make a copy and give the files a new and distinct name.
 This code comes without any warranty, mainly because it is just a little sandbox.
 If you use it for serious projects and everything explodes, you have been warned.
+There will be absolutely no *immediate support*.